NerdyShibe/NerdyShibe/README.md

 ### :zap: About me

-- I'm a very passionate programmer with a background in electrical engineering, now with more then 3 years of experience working as a fullstack web developer mainly focused on Ruby on Rails and JavaScript.
+- I'm a very passionate programmer with a background in electrical engineering, now with more then 6 years of experience working as a fullstack web developer mainly focused on Ruby on Rails and JavaScript.
-- I'm currently looking for new remote opportunities that are mainly focused on backend using the Ruby on Rails framework.
 - My favorite hobbies are gaming, running, table tennis, biking and swimming.

 <hr>